Plant: Evolutionary history

 By the end of the Devonian, most of the basic features of plants today were present, including roots, leaves and secondary wood in trees such as Archaeopteris.
-The Carboniferous Period saw the development of forests in swampy environments dominated by clubmosses and horsetails, including some as large as trees, and the appearance of early gymnosperms, the first seed plants.
+The Carboniferous period saw the development of forests in swampy environments dominated by clubmosses and horsetails, including some as large as trees, and the appearance of early gymnosperms, the first seed plants.
 The Permo-Triassic extinction event radically changed the structures of communities.
 This may have set the scene for the evolution of flowering plants in the Triassic (~), with an adaptive radiation in the Cretaceous so rapid that Darwin called it an "abominable mystery".
 Conifers diversified from the Late Triassic onwards, and became a dominant part of floras in the Jurassic.

-Towards a phylogenetic tree

-A phylogenetic tree of Plantae, proposed in 1997 by Kenrick and Crane, is as follows.
-The Prasinophyceae are a paraphyletic assemblage of early diverging green algal lineages, but are treated as a group outside the Chlorophyta:

-A different classification followed Leliaert et al. 2011 and modified with Silar 2016 for the green algae clades and Novíkov & Barabaš-Krasni 2015 for the land plants clade.
-Notice that the Prasinophyceae are here placed inside the Chlorophyta.

-Genomic phylogeny
+Phylogeny

 In 2019, a phylogeny based on genomes and transcriptomes from 1,153 plant species was proposed.
 The placing of algal groups is supported by phylogenies based on genomes from the Mesostigmatophyceae and Chlorokybophyceae that have since been sequenced.
 Both the "chlorophyte algae" and the "streptophyte algae" are treated as paraphyletic (vertical bars beside phylogenetic tree diagram) in this analysis, as the land plants arose from within those groups.
 The classification of Bryophyta is supported both by Puttick et al. 2018, and by phylogenies involving the hornwort genomes that have also since been sequenced.

 Physiology

 Plant cells

-Plant cells have some distinctive features that other eukaryotic cells (such as those of animals) lack.
-These are the large water-filled central vacuole, chloroplasts, and the strong flexible cell wall, which is outside the cell membrane.
+Plant cells have distinctive features that other eukaryotic cells (such as those of animals) lack.
+These include the large water-filled central vacuole, chloroplasts, and the strong flexible cell wall, which is outside the cell membrane.
 Chloroplasts are derived from what was once a symbiosis of a non-photosynthetic cell and photosynthetic cyanobacteria.
 The cell wall, made mostly of cellulose, allows plant cells to swell up with water without bursting.
 The vacuole allows the cell to change in size while the amount of cytoplasm stays the same.

 Plant structure

 Most plants are multicellular.
-Just as in animals, plant cells differentiate and develop into multiple cell types, forming tissues such as the vascular tissue with specialized xylem and phloem of leaf veins and stems, and organs with different physiological functions such as roots to absorb water and minerals, stems for support and to transport water and synthesised molecules, leaves for photosynthesis, and flowers for reproduction.
+Plant cells differentiate into multiple cell types, forming tissues such as the vascular tissue with specialized xylem and phloem of leaf veins and stems, and organs with different physiological functions such as roots to absorb water and minerals, stems for support and to transport water and synthesized molecules, leaves for photosynthesis, and flowers for reproduction.

 Photosynthesis

-Plants photosynthesize, manufacturing food molecules using energy obtained from light.
-The primary mechanism plants have for capturing light energy is the green pigment chlorophyll, which plant cells have in their chloroplasts.
-The simple equation of photosynthesis is:
+Plants photosynthesize, manufacturing food molecules (sugars) using energy obtained from light.
+Plant cells contain chlorophylls inside their chloroplasts, which are green pigments that are used to capture light energy.
+The end-to-end chemical equation for photosynthesis is: